zomops/CWP/README.md

 This project was inspiried by https://hacktoberfest.digitalocean.com/

-Once the project has grown enough, it will be on a custom domain and any changes will be real-time.
+Once the project has grown enough, it will be on it's own custom domain and any changes will be in real-time.